apiko-dev/amazon-ivs-react-native-broadcast/docs/types.md

 | `playAndRecord` | Controls `AVAudioSession` completely and will set the category to `playAndRecord`. |
 | `noAction` | Does not control `AVAudioSession` at all.
 If this strategy is selected, only custom audio sources will be allowed.
 Microphone based sources will not be returned or added by any APIs. |

+⚠️ _AirPods do not record any audio if the `audioSessionStrategy` is set to `recordOnly`.
+By default, the `playAndRecord` value is used, so this issue manifests only if the value is changed to `recordOnly`._

 ## `AudioQuality` (iOS only)

 ```ts
 type AudioQuality = 'minimum' | 'low' | 'medium' | 'high' | 'maximum';
 ```

+⚠️ _Reducing the audio `quality` can have a large impact on CPU usage._

 ## `LogLevel`